Supreme court: Republic of China (Taiwan)

-All three courts are directly under the Judicial Yuan, whose president also serves as Chief Justice of the Constitutional Court.
+All four courts are directly under the Judicial Yuan, whose president also serves as Chief Justice of the Constitutional Court.

 Scotland

 Founded by papal bull in 1532, the Court of Session is the supreme civil court of Scotland, and the High Court of Justiciary is the supreme criminal court.
 However, the absolute highest court (excluding criminal matters) is the Supreme Court of the United Kingdom.

 South Korea

 In South Korea, role of highest court is divided among two constitutional judicial bodies of judicial branch.